rosano-alex/PocketLedger/README.md

 ## Easy developer setup

-To run the API and web app side by side on your local:
+To run the API and web app side by side on your local `CD` into the root project:

 ```bash
 npm install